Summer Reading Challenge

 Our children's book recommendations page has inspiration.
 There are lots of ebooks and audio books that can be borrowed from the library online to help complete the online challenge.

-Explore a selection of books inspired by the 2023 Summer Reading Challenge theme on our pintrest board below; celebrating the power of play, sports and games.
+Explore a selection of books inspired by the 2024 Summer Reading Challenge theme on our pintrest board below; celebrating the power of imagination, creativity and reading.